- Practice overview

 Property damage

-Tom is regularly instructed by insurers and insureds in relation to policy coverage and in recovery actions arising out of property damage.
-Tom has particular experience in relation to the CPA Model Conditions and to damage to assets that are subject to a finance agreement.
+Tom is regularly instructed by insurers and insureds in relation to policy coverage and recovery actions arising from property damage.
+He has particular experience with the CPA Model Conditions and damage to assets subject to finance agreements.

 Recent work includes:

-- Ainscough Crane Hire v Falcon Tower Crane Services – Tom acts for a market-leading crane hire company in a claim against a hirer following a shock load incident to a mobile crane.
+- Ainscough Crane Hire v Falcon Tower Crane Services: Acted for a crane hire company following a shock load incident to a mobile crane.

-- Crane hire company v hirer – Tom (leading Kort Egan) acted for a crane hire company in an adjudication relating to the interpretation of the CPA Model Conditions following the collapse of a crane.
+- Crane hire company v hirer: (Leading Kort Egan) Acted for a crane hire company in an adjudication on the CPA Model Conditions after a crane collapse.

-- UKOP v Fabricon – Tom acted for a civil engineering company in High Court proceedings following alleged subterranean damage to a marina as a result of pipeline work.
-The case included a parallel coverage dispute in relation to the client’s public liability insurance.
+- UKOP v Fabricon: Acted for a civil engineering company in High Court proceedings following alleged subterranean damage to a marina due to pipeline work, including a parallel coverage dispute on public liability insurance.

-- Advising insurers on a potential group recovery action against a manufacturer of agricultural machinery following a number of instances of fire damage.
+- Advised insurers on a potential group recovery action against a manufacturer of agricultural machinery after multiple fire incidents.

 - Construction insurance